Public Ceramics Summer 2025 BIPOC Fellowship

 • Open studio hours

-• Invitation to team-building activities and mentorship opportunities with PCF cohort
+• Invitation to group events, studio tours, and mentorship opportunities with PCF cohort

 Eligibility: